 # Can I switch from openHAB 2 stable to the testing or unstable branch?

 openHABian installs the latest stable build of openHAB 2.
 If you want to switch over to the snapshot or milestone release, please do so via the openHABian Configuration Tool.
 Switching from stable to newer development releases might introduce changes and incompatibilities, so please be sure to make a full openHAB backup first!

 Check the Linux installation article for all needed details: Linux: Changing Versions

 # Where is the graphical user interface?

-You've just installed openHABian and are confused.
+I've just installed openHABian and now I'm confused.
 No fancy login screen, no windows, no mouse support.
 What did I get into?

 Moving on.
-What we actually want and what openHABian is aimed for is a dedicated headless system to reliably execute openHAB and to expose all interfaces needed to interact and configure it (PaperUI, BasicUI, HABPanel, openHAB LogViewer, Samba Network Shares, openHABian Configuration Tool, SSH).
+What we actually want openHABian to be is a dedicated headless system to reliably execute openHAB and to expose all interfaces needed to interact and configure it (PaperUI, BasicUI, HABPanel, openHAB LogViewer, Samba Network Shares, openHABian Configuration Tool, SSH, you-name-it).
 If you know how to work with these interfaces, you are set for a way better experience than the alternatives.
 The main challenge is to get used to the Linux command line, not even a GUI (like Pixel, see below) will relieve you from that in the long run.
 If you are not willing to teach yourself a few fundamental Linux skills you will not become happy with any Linux system and should resort to a e.g. Windows machine.
 However as you are willing to tinker with smart home technology, I'm sure you are ready to teach yourself new stuff and expand your experience.